yavuzkanat/Issues-Solves/SQL_Developer_MYSQL.md

-# MYSQL Installation on SQL Developer For MACOS
+# SQL Developer Installation With MYSQL For MACOS (SOLVED)

 ## Step 1 :